Massively Scalable Wavelength Diverse Integrated Photonic Linear Neuron: Experimental Demonstration of Logic Gates

 We designed a second circuit in order to demonstrate a learning task.
 This design reflects the WDIPLN architecture for $N=2, M=1$, as seen in Figure \ref{fig: bitgate}(a).
 This circuit places both input and weight rings along the inner buses, along with a bias branch that also contains a ring.
 We wirebond out to an electrical carrier, which we then connect to programmable SMU channels in order to electrically control each element.
 We optically couple the laser and detector through fiber to grating couplers on the input and output waveguides, respectively.

 We selected a simple network architecture that is able to reconfigure the weights in order to represent AND, OR and XOR gates, shown in Figure \ref{fig: bitgate}(b).
 We trained these networks on a CPU using PyTorch \cite{NEURIPS2019_9015}.
 For the activation function we employ the rectified linear-unit ($\textrm{ReLU}$) for all stages.
 We can create a simple map from the trained model to our physical chip by reconfiguring the chip in between the three linear stages, leading to the three non-input nodes $h_1, h_2$ and $out$.
 For the ring resonators, we define a value of ``0" as $V_{off} = 1.4$ V and ``1'' as $V_{on} = 1.2$ V. This ensures we are operating in the slightly undercoupled regime for both ``0'' and ``1''.
 We note that for this demonstration, the $V_{off}$ and $V_{on}$ values are globally set for all rings.
-In addition, the bias ring is set to $V_{off}$ and the bias phase shifter is set to $\pi/2$.
+In addition, the bias ring is set to $V_{off}$ and the bias phase shifter is set to $\pi/2$, specifically for visibility of the full range of $[-1,1]$ through direct detection as opposed to inference \cite{mourgias2019neuromorphic}.

 The process of reconfiguration and implementation of the two hidden nodes and the output is shown in Figure \ref{fig: bitgate}(c--e).
 For the two hidden nodes, $h_1$ and $h_2$, we configure the weights of the optical circuit, namely $|W_1|$ and $|W_2|$, according to the pairs of $[w_{11}, w_{21}]$ and $[w_{12}, w_{22}]$, respectively.
 In addition, if the sign of the weight is negative, we adjust the corresponding phase shifter, namely $\textrm{sign}(W_1)$ and $\textrm{sign}(W_2),$ from $0$ to $\pi$.
 Once we configure the chip for $h_1$, we feed the four input pairs $[0,0], [0, 1], [1,0], [1,1]$ into $X_1, X_2$.
 For each input, we measure the output from the detector, apply the ($\textrm{ReLU}$) activation function used in training with a ``$3$ dB cutoff'', and record the result.
 After the two hidden nodes are measured, we reconfigure the circuit for the final stage, according to the final weight stage from training $t_1, t_2$.
 Finally, we feed the four recorded pairs of $h_1, h_2$ into the circuit as inputs, measure the output, apply the activation function and record the result.